top of page

 Think Vertically

-If you’re running out of floor space, consider making use of the available wall space.
-Look for elements like storage shelves, coat racks, large mirrors, and lighting fixtures that can be hung on a wall.
+Running out of floor space?
+Consider utilizing your available wall space.
+Look for elements like storage shelves, coat racks, and lighting fixtures that can be hung.

 Bright living room with round table, grey chairs, large windows, and green plants.
 Shelves with decor, cozy sofa, and floor lamp.